-The Misfits (1977-1984, 1994-present) is a Punk band from Lodi, New Jersey, USA.
+The Misfits (1977-1983, 1995-present) is a Punk band from Lodi, New Jersey, USA.

 Glenn and team would then embark on a European tour supporting The Damned, but it would be on this tour that the band became more known for Danzig falling into fisticuffs with the roadies than anything else.
-To further complicate the issue, Joey's narcotic habits worsened, causing him to be replaced by Googy (a.k.a.
+To further complicate the issue, Joey's narcotic habits worsened, causing him to be replaced by the aforementioned Googy (a.k.a.
 Eerie Von).
-Steele would leave to join the Undead, and was replaced by Jerry's brother Doyle (Real Name: Paul Caiafa).
+Steele would leave to join the Undead, and was replaced by Jerry's brother Doyle Wolfgang von Frankenstein (Real Name: Paul Caiafa).
 This line-up would play for the mini-album Beware (1981).
 Their belated debut proper album Walk Among Us (1982; one of their only albums released in the UK) would follow.
-It was here that they adopted Danzig's horror Sci-Fi obsession and turned it into a comic book B-movie style look with song titles like I Turned Into A Martian and Astro Zombiest.
+It was here that they adopted Danzig's horror Sci-Fi obsession and turned it into a comic book B-movie style look with song titles like I Turned Into A Martian and Astro Zombies.

 See All... ⏬

 Danzig, on the other hand, was plotting his independence as far back as 1981 with his own solo single Who Killed Marilyn, later forming Samhain with drummer Eerie Von.
 He would later get his minute of fame with his own Danzig outfit of the late '80's and on into the 1990s with the help of Skid Row (USA) guitarist David Sabo.
 Jerry and Doyle, for their parts, formed Kryst The Conqueror after the Misfits split; they only released one 5 track EP.
 Two posthumous compilation releases, Legacy Of Brutality (1985) and The Misfits (1986), emerged.
 A various artists compilation was completed in 1997 as a tribute called Violent World.